xtrikerpd/clab.tech/README.md

 # IPsec-Cisco-Router
-We have 2 branch offices Branch 1 and Branch 2, the goal is to setup IPsec VPN tunnel between R1 and R2 so traffic between branch A and branch B are encrypted.
+We have two branch offices, Branch 1 and Branch 2.
+The goal is to set up an IPsec VPN tunnel between R1 and R2 so that traffic between Branch A and Branch B is encrypted.

 ![image](https://github.com/xtrikerpd/IPsec-Cisco-Router/assets/77069512/be37ad81-8f7d-405b-8c77-c5df4a511f94)